|

 know production thoroughly we can accomplish nothing.
 Stand on the production floor all day and

 watch – you will eventually discover what has to be done.
 I cannot emphasize this too much (1).”
-It is
+It is likely

-no one in the company has done it before.
+one in the company has done it before.

 This is the reality check between what people tell you is happening in